Cellardyke Shops and Businesses

 Peter Smith’s drapers and grocers.

-It further East than Harry Fowlers shop and was closed in the 60s.
+It was further East than Harry Fowlers shop and was closed in the 60s.
 It is now a private house.

 West Forth Street